amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - an API key for calling an external RESTful API or
 - a client certificate for authenticating to some external system.

 Often, you make these values configurable so you can vary them per deployment environment.
-A popular way of doing this is to store them in an external settings-file that is read by the application at runtime.
+A popular way of doing this is to store them in an external settings-file that will be read by the application at runtime.
 But how do you make sure you do not disclose the secrets in the settings-file?
 A common mistake often made is pushing the settings-file with the secrets to a public Git repository.

 Dapr offers a Secrets Management building block that prevents this and significantly simplifies working with secrets.